dreamfactorysoftware/df-docs/docs/Overview/introducing-rest.md

 ## Introducing REST

-If you were to design an ideal solution for passing data between computers ("computers" here refers to any servers, laptops, mobile phones, ory other Internet-connected device), what would it look like?
+If you were to design an ideal solution for passing data between computers ("computers" here refers to any servers, laptops, mobile phones, or other Internet-connected device), what would it look like?

 For starters, we might consider HTTP for the transport protocol since applications can quickly be created that communicate over HTTP and HTTPS.
 Further, HTTP supports *request URLs*, which can be constructed to easily identify a particular target resource (e.g. `https://www.example.com/employees/42` ), *request methods*, which identify what we'd like to do in conjunction with the target resource (e.g. GET (retrieve), POST (insert), PUT (update), DELETE (destroy)), and *request payloads* in the form of URL parameters and message bodies.